ivangfr/spring-integration-examples/README.md

 - ### calculator-api

-  `Spring Boot` Java Web application that exposes an endpoint so that users can submit which operation (addition, subtraction, division or multiplication) they want to perform over two decimal numbers `a` and `b`.
+  `Spring Boot` Java Web application that exposes an endpoint so that users can submit the operation (addition, subtraction, division or multiplication) they want to perform over two decimal numbers `a` and `b`.

   ```
   POST /api/calculate -d { "a": number, "b": number, "operation": ["ADD" | "SUBTRACT" | "DIVIDE" | "MULTIPLY"] }